 How To Fix It

-It is possible to fix this issue in the application with an update (we are working on it).
+It is possible to fix this issue in the application with an update (we are working on it [UPDATE: Axiom, PatchWork, Late Replies and the MB-7 Mixer now include a fix for this]).
 But in the meantime, if you are experiencing this problem with our software or other applications, there is a very simple way to fix it: just change the color profile for the display!

 Do not use the default colorspace nor the P3 profile, but choose one of the default RGB profiles, as shown below: